nick04official/mldl/README.md

 The aim of this project is to perform first person action recognition by leveraging both RGB frames and warped optical flow frames.

 Our method consists in adapting the RGB network proposed in [1] to warped optical flow frames: to perform this operation, we followed a procedure very similar to the one proposed in [2].
-The final proposed network is capable of accepting both RGB frames and warped optical flow frames.
+The proposed network takes both RGB frames and warped optical flow frames as input data.

 ## Run this project